benj-moreau/CaLi-Search-Engine/README.md

 The generated graph is visible at [http://127.0.0.1:8000/ld/graph](http://127.0.0.1:8000/ld/graph).

+Notice that graph is also available through Neo4j HTTP Browser at [http://localhost:7474/browser/](http://localhost:7474/browser/).
+(Port is set in `conf/neo4j.conf` in Neo4j directory)

+You will be able to execute custom [Cypher queries](https://neo4j.com/docs/developer-manual/current/get-started/cypher/) on CaLi classification.

 ## Search feature
+With search feature, you can:
+ - `Find resources whose licenses are compatible with a specific license`
+ - `Find resources whose licenses are compliant with a specific license`

+Result is ordered by restrictiveness

-To enable search feature, add resources in `resources` keys of license object.
+To enable search feature, add resources in `resources` keys of license objects.

-Here is an example of license with resources:
+Here is an example of licensed resources:
 ```json
 {
         "permissions": [